gouldsonium/the-modding-bungalo/_lists/APW/read-me.md

 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

+## Overview

+**A Painted World** is a complete overhaul of TES IV: Oblivion with a focus on stylized and timeless visuals, modernized combat, deeper rpg mechanics, and meaningful progression.
+It features expanded cities, additional quests, a more refined leveling system, more unique and detailed landscapes, and new lands such as Elsweyr.
+It is heavily focused on immersion and roleplay with many slice of life features such as crafting, animal taming, fishing, home building/decorating, and more.

+You must be prepared to cast aside your previous notions about Cyrodiil.
+The world no longer revolves around you, the player.
+Do not expect to be able to beat every monster or NPC you meet from level one.
+Previously familiar areas may now be much more dangerous and you will be forced to retreat from enemies who are too powerful to beat until you are stronger.
+You will probably die a lot more often now.
+However, if you have the ingenuity, skill, and luck to survive the odds stacked against you then you will be justly rewarded for your bravery!

+If you feel overwhelmed by the difficulty when you first start out in this dangerous new world, do not be discouraged.
+Be cautious at first.
+Upgrade your gear as often as possible.
+If you find yourself facing overwhelming odds, run away and return later when you are more powerful to reap revenge on your foes.
+If necessary, seek help from the guards and legion patrols along the roads.
+The farther you venture from civilization, the deadlier enemies you will come across, and the greater the rewards.
+With every level you will become stronger than before.
+Don't give up!

 ### Disclaimer

 Owing to the need to clean master files and certain errors with Wabbajack, A Painted World only supports **English Steam** versions of Oblivion GOTY Deluxe edition.